9 Top Kitchen Trends You Need To Know About

 These intricate, graphical tile designs are bold, making a statement while also nodding to worldly, exotic influences.

-This expands beyond just kitchen backsplashes and into bathrooms and accent walls.
+This extends beyond just kitchen backsplashes to bathrooms and accent walls.

 Bolder colors and vivid patterns will also be popular in 2024.
 We'll see fewer single-color backsplashes and more contrasting hues and multi-colored designs.